ValerioMedeiros/BEval/README.md

 2. Define the parameters to evaluate the proof obligations and click on button "Eval".

-3. Wait and analyse the results in text area.
+3. Wait and analyse the results in the text area.